ordinary-slim/moving_heat_source/readme.md

 To-do:
 ------
+- [ ] Add 1d supg test case
-- [ ] Investigate decrease / increase of dt
+- [x] Investigate decrease / increase of dt
-- [ ] Replace meshzoo dependency by gmsh
+- [x] Replace meshzoo dependency by gmsh
 - [ ] Look into why shapeSubdomain is slow (line profiling)
 - [ ] Check if point in ConstantFunction eval is in domain
 - [ ] Add interpolartion option for External methods